secretGeek/til/linux/how_to_edit_a_file.md

 It will never ever go away as long as you live.
 So any effort spent moving up that learning curve will continue to be of value forever.

-(Early in the Foundation Series of novels by Isaac Asimov, the chracter Hari Seldon uses a special calculator to prove that the Galctic Empire will collapse.
-The conclusion is inescapable and they begin to prepare for it.
+(Early in the Foundation Series of novels by Isaac Asimov, the character Hari Seldon uses a special calculator to prove that the Galactic Empire will collapse.
+The conclusion is inescapable and the intelligent people begin to prepare for it.
+Others don't.

 I'm like that, but with vim.
 Any simple analysis of how the future will play out proves that it is worth learning vim.
-It is a shocking and inescapable realization.)
+It is a shocking and inescapable realization.
+I should begin to prepare for it.)